Pat O'Shane: Firsts

 O'Shane was the first female Aboriginal teacher in Queensland; the first Aboriginal to earn a law degree; the first Aboriginal barrister; and the first woman and Aboriginal person to be the head of a government department in Australia, the New South Wales Ministry of Aboriginal Affairs.

 After retirement

 O'Shane retired as a magistrate in January 2013, taking long service leave until she reached compulsory retirement age in mid-June.

-O'Shane ran in the electorate of Leichhardt in North Queensland in the 2022 Australian Federal Election as a candidate for Socialist Alliance.
+O'Shane ran in the electorate of Leichhardt in North Queensland in the 2022 Australian federal election as a candidate for Socialist Alliance.
+O'Shane polled over four percent of the vote, the best performance for a Socialist Alliance candidate at that election, and polled strongly in a number of remote communities on the Cape York Peninsula and the Torres Strait.
+Electoral analyst Kevin Bonham stated that the comparatively strong performance for Socialist Alliance in Leichhardt was likely due to O'Shane's personal profile and credibility.